opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 ~~~~~~~~~~

 If changing colors is not enough and you'd like make deeper changes, you'll have to write your own CSS.
 Luckily this tab
 enables you to input your own style rules.
-These will be applied on top of OpenDataSoft's default rules and have
+These will be applied on top of Opendatasoft's default rules and have
 precedence over them.

 .. ifconfig:: language == 'en'